Evaluation of Model-Based PM$_{2.5}$ Estimates for Exposure Assessment During Wildfire Smoke Episodes in the Western U.S: Results

 The yellow bars, comparing the Di and Reid estimates, show by far the highest agreement (across levels of PM$_{2.5}$ and warm/cold season), confirming that the two sets of model estimates tend to be more similar to each other than either is to the smoke monitor data.
-However, a few subset-metrics indicate closer agreement between the Reid estimates and smoke monitor observations than between the two models.
-The only subset-metric for which the Di estimates appear to outperform the Reid estimates (compared with the smoke monitor observations) is $R^2$ for high PM$_{2.5}$ in the cold season.
-This result occurs because, for this subset, although the Di estimates' correlation with the smoke monitor observations is negative ($R=-0.228$), as in the temporal and spatial correlation plots, the absolute magnitude is larger than that of the Reid estimates' correlation with the smoke monitor observations ($R=0.093$), so the Di estimates' squared $R$ value is larger.
-Thus, the Di estimates can technically explain more variation in the smoke monitor PM$_{2.5}$ at these high levels during the cold season, but for the purposes of wildfire smoke epidemiology, are less helpful.
-However, keep in mind that our sample size for this subset is relatively small (n = 128).
+However, median ratio for overall PM$_{2.5}$ indicates closer agreement between model estimates and smoke monitor observations than between the two models.